CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/advanced/self-signed-certificates.md

 ## Generate the Root CA Certificate

-1. Create the Root CA private key by running the following command:
+1. Create the root CA private key by running the following command:

     ```powershell
     openssl genrsa -out cortexCA.key 4096
     ```

-1. Generate the Root CA certificate signed with the private key:
+1. Generate the root CA certificate signed with the private key:
     1. Copy the following text into a text editor:

         ```shell